mobassir94/Multilingual-NLP-for-Islamic-Theology/README.md

 # Multilingual-NLP-for-Islamic-Theology

-Cross Lingual  sentence embeddings for making search engines for Holy Quran and Sahih Hadiths
+This is a Data Driven Theological App that uses Cross Lingual  sentence embeddings for making search engines for Holy Quran and Sahih Hadiths

 # Understanding the problem